httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given an ASCII string input_string that represents the chosen header's field-value, return the parsed header value.

-1. Discard any OWS from the beginning of input_string.
+1. Discard any leading OWS from input_string.
 2. If the field-value is defined to be a dictionary, return the result of Parsing a Dictionary from Textual headers ({{parse-dictionary}}).
 3. If the field-value is defined to be a list, return the result of Parsing a List from Textual Headers ({{parse-list}}).
 4. If the field-value is defined to be a parameterised label, return the result of Parsing a Parameterised Label from Textual headers ({{parse-parameterised}}).